 While it may be more organizationally efficient to work with large providers with stronger administrative capacity, this does not guarantee better health outcomes for impacted populations.
 DHHS benefits from partnerships with providers that specialize in serving specific populations.
 Often, institutional, and implicit biases can lead to negative evaluations of organizations servicing specific populations and may work against smaller providers.
 The practice of looking at the contracting process through a racial equity lens has identified measures to help expand the DHHS provider networks and encourage non-profit diversity, which positively impacts the talent pool that is available to Milwaukee County.
 One of the recommendations coming out of the DHHS Racial Equity in Contracting initiative and related consultant's report from Kairo Communications was to place greater importance on diversity, equity and inclusion through the contracting and RFP process.
 DHHS has implemented this recommendation by encouraging and rewarding diversity and cultural intelligence through the RFP evaluation process.
-The implementation of this and other recommendations coming out of this initiative have led to other efforts in the process that have advanced racial and health equity through the contracting processes and have helped address social determinants of health and the disparities in health outcomes among marginalized populations.
+The implementation of this and other recommendations coming out of this initiative have led to other efforts in the process that have advanced health equity in contracting, address social determinants of health and address reducing disparities in health outcomes among marginalized populations.